 However, most of it comes down to knowing what you want to do and spending less time aimlessly wandering around like you might do in more compact, less intimidating cities around the world.
 Then there’s the whole “crime” thing.
 An easy way to not have any crime committed against you is exactly to spend less time wandering around aimlessly.

 There’s no end of stuff you can see and do in the capital of the Philippines.
 It’s an interesting city, we can’t fault that.
 How much you end up loving it depends on how much of an open mind you approach it.
 We’ve talked a lot about how overwhelming it can be (and it can be) but it doesn’t have to be.
 Be smart with how you travel, take it easy, be kind to yourself, and you’re less likely to experience your own thriller in Manila.
+If you’re ready to go to Manila, use our Manila itinerary to plan your trip!

 Don’t forget: life can be unpredictable, so always get travel insurance!